-Box Seat Over Hell: The true story of America’s Liaison Pilots and their light planes in World War Two is the story of courageous men and their romance with the sky… of men who flew in combat armed only with a pistol and attacked the enemy in aircraft made of tubing, wires and fabric.
+Box Seat Over Hell: The true story of America’s Liaison Pilots and their light planes in World War Two is the story of courageous men and their romance with the sky… of men who flew in combat, armed only with a pistol, and engaged the enemy in aircraft made of tubing, wires and fabric.
 Box Seat Over Hell was written by Alamo Liaison Group founder Hardy Cannon.

-Box Seat Over Hell appeals to the flying community at-large, those interested in WWII, commercial and general aviation pilots, military pilots and personnel, aviation historians, and of course aspiring young aviators with an appetite for glory.
-Well over one hundred thousand readers since its first printing.
+Box Seat Over Hell will appeal to the flying community at-large, including WWII enthusiasts, pilots and personnel in all areas of aviation, historians, and of course aspiring young aviators with an appetite for glory.
+Read by well over one hundred thousand since its first printing.

 The first liaison group formed was the 25th Liaison Squadron, comprised of thirty-two airplanes, enough sergeants to fly them, fifteen officers, one hundred enlisted men to maintain the planes, and assorted necessary pieces of equipment.
 The only thing the 25th lacked was a description of its mission.
 They were not artillery spotters and they were not supposed to be aerial ambulances… they were simply “liaison,” a catch-all word in the Army that can mean anything.